shubhambhatia2103/Build-a-Virtual-Private-Cloud/README.md

 ---

 ### Additional Notes

-Since you plan to delete the resources from your AWS console to avoid costs, this GitHub repository will serve as the sole showcase for your work on this project.
+I deleted the resources from my AWS console to avoid costs, so this GitHub repository serves as the sole showcase for my work on this project.

-Feel free to modify the content as needed or add more details specific to your experience!
+I have documented all the steps and details to ensure a comprehensive understanding of my approach.